maelchiotti/LocalMaterialNotes/README.md

 - Choose your theme (light, dark or black)
 - Choose if you want your theme to be dynamic (use colors from your system, if supported)
 - Choose your language (see the [supported ones](#supported-languages))

+### Protect

+- Lock the application using your device authentication capabilities
+- Never worry about how your data is handled as the application doesn't have any internet permissions

 ## Screenshots